 As luck would have it, I couldn’t find a job in college, so I finally resorted to applying at Taco Bell and got a job on that day.

-I wanted to be healthier so I would occasionally drink Diet Dr. Pepper instead of the regular version and I would opt for a Taco Salad instead of chalupas (You know, ‘cause the word ‘salad’ automatically makes it healthy).
+I wanted to be healthier so I would occasionally drink Diet Dr. Pepper instead of the regular version and I would opt for a Taco Salad instead of chalupas, you know, because the word ‘salad’ automatically makes it healthy (sarcasm).
 On random days where I wasn’t working and it was beautiful outside, I would go for a 20-minute jog around the campus and hope that my “healthy” choices would result in a thin, muscular body.

 My intentions were to get healthy and strong, but clearly, I didn’t know what I was doing up to this point, I did nothing to educate myself at the time, and kept hoping amazing results would just happen!